MINIMUM REQUIREMENTS FOR A BACHELOR’S DEGREE

 RELIGION REQUIREMENT

-The General Studies religion courses provide students with a general orientation to Christian life, increase the student’s knowledge of the Bible, and provide an avenue for the development of a maturing Christian faith.
-Students are required to take the following hours of credit in religion courses according to their entrance level: Freshman and Sophomore – 9 credit hours; Junior and Senior—6 credit hours.
-College of Education and Department of Music students should refer to their specific programs for their religion requirements.
+The General Education religion courses provide students with a general orientation to Christian life, increase the student’s knowledge of the Bible, and provide an avenue for the development of a maturing Christian faith.

 All students are required to take course work in both Old and New Testament: